 All districts reporting deficiencies on the Fifty Percent Law report in the CCFS-311 Annual Financial and Budget Report in a given fiscal year will be reported in the following Board of Governors March meeting agenda item on the Fifty Percent Law, whether or not an application for exemption is filed.
 If a district spent less than fifty percent of the Current Expense of Education for the Salaries of Classroom Instructors and wishes to be given consideration for an exemption, the district governing board must file an application for exemption and the subsequent related local governing board findings.

 COVID-19 Expenditures are exempt from the fifty percent law computation through June 30, 2021.
-Education Code section 84363 allows for a two year exclusion of any expenditures incurred during a state or local declared emergency related to the COVID-19 pandemic that are not otherwise normal expenditures that would have been incurred.
+Education Code section 84363 allows for an exclusion of any expenditures incurred during a state or local declared emergency related to the COVID-19 pandemic that are not otherwise normal expenditures that would have been incurred.

 The application and findings should be submitted to FiscalStandards@cccco.edu as follows: